How To

 At this stage, the business has successfully deployed AI across the organization and uses it as a core part of its business strategy.
 This means scaling up AI initiatives, aligning them with the organization's strategic goals, and developing an AI roadmap that guides future investments.

 The goal here is to leverage AI to create new business opportunities and revenue streams.
-At this level, you’re starting to see AI positively impact your day-to-day operations.
+At this level, you’re starting to see AI positively impact your day-to-day operations—like getting more leads through cold outreach or an increase in organic traffic thanks to automated SEO workflows.

 Level 5: Transformational